villagedragon/villagedragon.github.io/_posts/2025-02-12-what-percentage-of-your-wealth-can-be-invested-into-an-investor-visa.md

+---
+layout: article
+title: What percentage of your wealth can be invested into an investor visa?
+custom_css: article.css
+include_mathjax: true
+---
 If you are considering investing in an investor visa, what percentage of your wealth can be invested, in order to gain more advantage than the current state?

 ## Define the problem ##